mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-This method will help us to track a custom Event and Metric.
-Now let's add the call to that method in the RunnerPerformancesController in the Create Action.
+This method will help us track a custom Event and Metric.
+Add a call to the method in the RunnerPerformancesController in the Create Action.
 After adding the call the code should look like:

 ```cs